The Meyerowitz Stories: Plot

 After separating from his wife, unemployed Danny Meyerowitz moves in with his father, Harold, a retired Bard College art professor and sculptor, and his fourth wife, Maureen, a pleasant but foggy hippie.
 Jean is his sister, and they have a younger half-brother, Matthew.
 Danny is close to his daughter, Eliza, a freshman film student at Bard.
 Eliza sends one of her sexually provocative films to the family, discomforting them.

 Some of Harold's work has been selected as part of a faculty group show at Bard, but he refuses to be part of a group show.
 Danny and Harold attend the MoMA retrospective of a friend and contemporary of Harold's, the successful L.J.
 Shapiro.
 There, neither father nor son feels comfortable; Harold feels that the art world has forgotten him, and chooses to literally run away down the street.
 Danny meets Shapiro's daughter, single mother Loretta, but is forced to leave to chase after Harold.

 Harold's younger son, Matthew, a successful financial advisor to rock stars on the West Coast in Los Angeles, is in New York on business, and meets Harold for lunch with an accountant friend.
-Matthew discusses raising his young son after separating from his wife, neither of whom Harold know.
+Matthew discusses raising his young son after separating from his wife, neither of whom Harold knows.
 They try to convince Harold to sell his Manhattan home and its sculpture.
-Harold tells them that the decision to sell the house is a private family decision, and stalks out.
+Harold tells them that the decision to sell the house is a private family decision, and walks out.
 At a third restaurant, he criticizes the prices, but orders lavishly when Matthew says he will pay.

 During lunch at the restaurant, Harold feels offended by the arrogant manner of another patron, and gets Matthew to chase him when he alleges that the patron swapped jackets with him.
 Although mistaken, father and son bond slightly in self-righteous indignation.
 That evening, they pay a visit to Matthew's mother and Harold's second wife, Julia, who has since married a man named Cody, a wealthy philistine.
 She tells them that she is sorry that she was not a better mother to Danny and Jean; her directness makes them uncomfortable, and they are eager to leave.
 Matthew resents Harold for preferring a life of art over money.
 "I beat you!", he screams at his father's departing Volvo.